nginxinc/nginx-basics-workshops/labs/lab4/readme.md

     ```

     Congrats - you should see the `Welcome to nginx!` page.
+Exit the Docker Exec when you are finished by typing in `exit` within the container terminal.

 <br/>